wanderer-moe/api/README.md

 We use Turso (libsql, fork of SQLite) as our database.
 You will need to install the [Turso CLI](https://docs.turso.tech/reference/turso-cli#installation) then run `turso dev` to start a local database.
 You can persist data by passing `--db-file <path>`.

-The Turso CLI can be ran on Windows using WSL.
+The Turso CLI can be run on Windows using WSL.

 The API will connect to the local database if the environment is set to `DEV`, else - it will connect to your production database.